 (1) Excludes Massachusetts School Building Authority debt.
 Amounts of bonded debt for governmental activities are the amount of debt for statutory debt calculation purposes.
-Excludes Massachusetts School Bullening Authorny (eds.).
-Almonths of boffued uet of governmental activities are the amount of uet of statutory declorable purposes.
-For fiscal 2004 through 2012, debt outstanding was defined in state finance law as near proceeds of debt issued.
+For fiscal 2004 through 2012, debt outstanding was defined in state finance law as net proceeds of debt issued.
 State finance law was amended, effective January 1, 2013, to change the statutory definition of outstanding debt from net proceeds to principal.
 Therefore, fiscal years prior to 2013 are calculated using net proceeds; fiscal 2013 and thereafter are calculated using principal.